philgentric/klik/README.md

 ## Windows11

-You need a PC under Windows11. (maybe windows10 works too, not tested; earlier windows versions used to work with earlier klikr+java version, but this is now hard to test as klikr now requires a pretty recent java)
+You need a PC under Windows11. (maybe windows10 works too, not tested; earlier windows versions used to work with earlier Klikr+java version, but this is now hard to test as Klikr now requires a pretty recent java)

 ### Install git-for-windows